acend/cilium-basics-training/content/en/docs/05/_index.md

 kubectl -n kube-system get pods -l k8s-app=cilium
 ```

-If the Cilium pod was already restarted due to the liveness problem after encountering an issue, it can be useful to retrieve the logs of the pod previous to the last restart:
+If the Cilium Pod was already restarted due to the liveness problem after encountering an issue, it can be useful to retrieve the logs of the Pod previous to the last restart:

 ```bash
 kubectl -n kube-system logs --timestamps -p <pod-name>
 ```

-## Policy Troubleshooting - Ensure pod is managed by Cilium
+## Policy Troubleshooting - Ensure Pod is managed by Cilium

-A potential cause for policy enforcement not functioning as expected is that the networking of the pod selected by the policy is not being managed by Cilium.
+A potential cause for policy enforcement not functioning as expected is that the networking of the Pod selected by the policy is not being managed by Cilium.
 The following situations result in unmanaged pods:

-* The pod is running in host networking and will use the host’s IP address directly.
+* The Pod is running in host networking and will use the host’s IP address directly.
 Such pods have full network connectivity but Cilium will not provide security policy enforcement for such pods.
-* The pod was started before Cilium was deployed.
+* The Pod was started before Cilium was deployed.
 Cilium only manages pods that have been deployed after Cilium itself was started.
 Cilium will not provide security policy enforcement for such pods.

-If pod networking is not managed by Cilium. ingress and egress policy rules selecting the respective pods will not be applied.
+If Pod networking is not managed by Cilium, ingress and egress policy rules selecting the respective pods will not be applied.
 See the section Network Policy for more details.

 For a quick assessment of whether any pods are not managed by Cilium, the Cilium CLI will print the number of managed pods.
 If this prints that all of the pods are managed by Cilium, then there is no problem: